 Saucepans are another staple that you need in your kitchen collection, preferably in a variety of sizes.
 They have wide, flat bottoms and tall sides but overall they are wider than they are tall.
-This makes them well suited to make sauces, one pot meals and even breakfasts and dessert like oatmeal and custard.
+This makes them well suited to make sauces, one-pot meals and even breakfasts and desserts like oatmeal and custard.
 In the same way as frying pans, saucepans are most commonly made from cast iron or stainless steel.

 3. Griddle Pans

 Griddle pans are speciality pans that have been designed to emulate the effects of a proper barbeque grill.
 Unlike most pans, griddle pans are often square with rounded edges but this is not the only thing that makes them unique.
 Most commonly made from cast iron, the surface has a series of ridges placed evenly across the surface.
 These act as a way to sear the meat or vegetables in these particular spots to create the distinctive bar marks you would usually see on a barbeque.
 Concentrating the heat onto these areas caramelises the surface and creates a smoky flavour that will trick you into thinking you’ve been outdoors grilling rather than in your kitchen.
 They are perfect for griddling meats and vegetables in particular to get those desired bar marks and sealing in any added flavours from your marinades and rubs.

 4. Pasta Pot